 Common Name: Horned Holly

-Ilex cornuta is a Evergreen Shrub up to 4.00 metres tall.
+Ilex cornuta is an evergreen shrub that can grow up to 4.00 metres tall.

 Although no specific reports of toxicity have been seen for this species, the fruits of at least some members of this genus contain saponins and are slightly toxic.
 They can cause vomiting, diarrhoea and stupor if eaten in quantity[